kahunacohen/real-world-fp/part2.md

 ## Currying/Partial Application

 In the last post we briefly mentioned currying/partial application in the context of using Ramda for compositions.
-Let's discuss in more detail currying as it is central to fp.
-The classic demonstration of currying involves currying a `sum` function.
-Take this for example:
+Let's discuss in more detail currying as it is central to fp and makes function composition possible.
+The classic demonstration of currying involves currying a `sum` function:

 ```js
 const sum = (x, y) => x + y;
 ```

-Now let's write a very simple curried version.
+Now let's write a simple curried version.
 This version, when passed only `x` will return a function that adds `x` to y:

 ```js
 const sum = (x, y) => y => x + y